aiforged/docs/docs/custom-service-code/basemodule/enums/workitemmethod.md

 ### Best Practices

-* Align the method with your SLA: HighThroughput for speed, Idle for balance, ownership methods for accountability.
+* Align the method with your SLA: `HighThroughput` for speed, Idle for balance, ownership methods for accountability.
-* Ensure target users exist and are enabled before assignment (especially ProjectOwner, DocumentOwner, and User).
+* Ensure target users exist and are enabled before assignment (especially `ProjectOwner`, `DocumentOwner`, and `User`).
 * Exclude self-assignment when appropriate to avoid loops and maintain objectivity.
 * Pair the assignment method with an appropriate grace period and clear Info/Comment to improve agent clarity and auditability.